puppetlabs/puppetdb/documentation/pe-configure.markdown

 pull data from.
 (It is perfectly reasonable, and expected, for two servers to pull data from each other.)
 For each remote, you must provide:

  - The remote server url.
-This is a root url which must include the protocol and port to use. (eg. "https://puppetdb.myco.net:8081")
+This is a root url which should include the protocol and port to use. (eg. "https://puppetdb.myco.net:8081") The protocol is mandatory and must be either "http" or "https"; if the port is not provided, it will default to `8080` for http and `8081` for https.

  - The interval at which to poll the remote server for new data.
 This is formatted as a timespan with units (e.g. '2m').
 See the